 Dish not to miss – Magret du Canard.
 This is some beautiful tender duck with a sticky, shiny Cointreau sauce.
 Add on some smooth pomme puree (mash potato) and you have a killer dinner.

-Pierre Victoire – 5 Dean St, Soho, London W1D 3RQ
+Pierre Victoire – 5 Dean Street, Soho, London W1D 3RQ

 To enjoy a more authentic French bistro, hunt out Pierre Victoire.
 As soon as you enter the space you will be swallowed into the atmosphere.
 It’s warm and friendly, with dripping wax candles and a piano player tickling the ivories while you enjoy dinner.